-5. The screen shown in Figure 5-5 shows a choice of two wireless modes.
-Click the Infrastructure Mode radio button if you want your wireless computers to network with computers on your wired network using a wireless access point.
-Click the Ad-Hoc Mode radio button if you want multiple wireless computers to network directly with each other.
+6. The screen shown in Figure 5-5 shows a choice of two wireless modes.
+Click the Infrastructure radio button if you want your wireless computers to network with computers on your wired network using a wireless access point.
+Click the Ad-Hoc radio button if you want multiple wireless computers to network directly with each other.
 Do not use the Ad-Hoc mode if you want to network your wireless computers with computers on your wired network.

+In the WB Name field, enter a unique name for the Bridge.
+Memorable names are helpful, especially if you are using multiple bridges on the same network.
 Click the Next button to continue or the Back button to return to the previous screen.

-- 6. The Basic Settings screen will now appear.
-Enter your wireless network's SSID, and select the Channel at which the network broadcasts its wireless signal.
-Enter a unique Bridge Name for the Bridge.
-Then click the Next button to continue or the Back button to return to the previous screen. - SSID The SSID is the unique name shared among all points in a wireless network.
-The SSID must be identical for all points in the wireless network.
-It is case-sensitive and must not exceed 32 alphanumeric characters, which may be any keyboard character (do not use any spaces).
-Make sure this setting is the same for all points in your wireless network. - Channel Select the appropriate channel from the list provided to correspond with your network settings, between 1 and 11 (in North America).
-All points in your wireless network must use the same channel in order to function correctly. - Bridge Name You may assign any name to the Bridge.
-Unique, memorable names are helpful, especially if you are using multiple bridges on the same network.
+7. The Wireless Settings screen will now appear.
+Enter your wireless network's SSID.
+If you chose Ad-Hoc mode, select the channel at which the network broadcasts its wireless signal.

+If you have Wireless-G (draft 802.11g) and Wireless-B (802.11b) devices in your network, then keep the default Network Mode setting, Mixed.
+If you have only Wireless-G devices, select G-Only.
+Then click the Next button to continue or the Back button to return to the previous screen.

+- SSID The SSID is the unique name shared among all devices in a wireless network.
+The SSID must be identical for all devices in the wireless network.
+It is case-sensitive and must not exceed 32 alphanumeric characters, which can be any keyboard character. - Channel From the drop-down menu, select the appropriate channel to match your network settings (available for Ad-Hoc mode only).
+All devices in your wireless network must use the same channel in order to function correctly. - Network Mode Keep the default setting, Mixed, if you have Wireless-G and Wireless-B devices in your network.
+Select G-Only if you have only Wireless-G devices in your network.

-7. The IP Settings screen will appear next, shown in Figure 5-7.
+8. The IP Settings screen will appear next, shown in Figure 5-7.
 If your network has a DHCP server, click the radio button next to Automatically obtain an IP address (DHCP).
 Click the Next button to continue or the Back button to return to the previous screen.
-Then proceed to step 8.
+Then proceed to step 9.

-If your network does not have a DHCP server, click the radio button beside Set IP configuration manually to select this option.
+If your network does not have a DHCP server, click the radio button next to Set IP configuration manually to select this option.
 Enter an IP Address, IP Mask, and Gateway appropriate to your network.
 You must specify an IP address on this screen.
 If you are unsure about the IP Mask and Gateway, it is better to leave these two fields blank.
 Click the Next button to continue or the Back button to return to the previous screen.
-Then proceed to step 8.
+Then proceed to step 9.

-- IP Address This IP address must be unique to your network.
-Because this is a private IP address, there is no need to purchase a separate IP address from your Internet Service Provider (ISP). - IP Mask The Bridge's IP Mask (also known as Subnet Mask) must be the same as your Ethernet (wired) network. - Gateway Enter the IP address of your network's Gateway here.
+- IP Address This IP address must be unique to your network. - IP Mask The Bridge's IP Mask (also known as Subnet Mask) must be the same as your wired network's Subnet Mask. - Gateway Enter the IP address of your network's Gateway.